ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ![](workflow8.png)

 The .txt result shown above indicate a high-confidence horizontal gene transfer event between two bacterial species: *Roseburia intestinalis* (HGt-acquiring) and *Anaerostipes hadrus* (HGT-delivery).
-The entire HGT region spans approximately 31 kb (length 31010) and contains nine predicted genes, with HGT region sharing 99.291% identity.
-The recipient and donor species are phylogenetically different, satisfying the key filtering criterion for a HGT event.
+The entire HGT region spans approximately 31 kb (length 31010, __length__ column) and contains nine predicted genes, with HGT region sharing __99.291%__ identity (__rate__ column) (The column of __GC_nonHGT__ and __GC_HGT__ represent the GC content (percentage) of the HGT region and flanking non-HGT region on the HGT-acquiring contig.
+It differs by 44.95%-42.37%=2.58% GC content difference, suggesting that the HGT regions and background (non‑HGT) regions have distinct GC compositions).
+In addition, The recipient and donor species are phylogenetically different, satisfying the key filtering criterion for a HGT event.